towhid046/sync-fit-client/README.md

 ### Main Features:
++ Stripe Payment System
++ Nodemailer email system
 + A Fitness trainer can apply, to be a trainer and know the current status.
 + Admin can oversee his or her profile and reject or accept to be a trainer.
 + If the admin accepts he or she becomes a trainer.
 + If admin rejects they can see the current status reject with admin's feedback.
 + Trainers can add or delete slots and also they can add classes.
-+ User can book a trainer with a specific time slot and make Payment
++ User can book a trainer with a specific time slot and make Payment and after that they will get a email.
 + Admin can access all newsletter subscriber's names and email
 + Admin can remove a particular trainer.
 + Admin can add a new class